Meet Our Board

 As Clay Art Center has grown, so has our board.
 Meet the board members who are helping to ensure a strong future for the Center.

-Carol Chevlowe is the Co-Vice President of Clay Art Center’s Board of Directors, as well as the Chair of the Development Committee and a member of the Human Resources and Governance Committees.
+Carol Chevlowe is the President of Clay Art Center’s Board of Directors, as well as the Chair of the Human Resources Committee.
 Her involvement with Clay Art Center began in 2005 as a student.
 When CAC became a nonprofit organization in 2007, Carol became involved in fundraising, joining the Development Committee and working on CAC’s Strategic Plan.
 When she isn’t devoting her time to the work of the Clay Art Center, Carol manages the office of a New York City Marshal.
 She has lived in Larchmont for twenty years, performing volunteer work in her community, at her children’s schools and at Larchmont Temple.

 Earlene Hardie Cox

 Earlene Hardie Cox is a sculptural artist at the Clay Art Center where she has had a studio for the past two years.
 She has been a member of the CAC Board of Directors for 2 years and currently serves as treasurer and as an executive committee member.
 She is an international tax lawyer and a retired executive with 23 years of corporate business experience.